 Establish company norms around knowledge sharing by encouraging your leadership team to model it as well.
 The people in your organization will follow your lead.

-Scheduling informal lunch and learn events can offer a fun way to build community, break the ice, and make people feel more willing to share.
-You can also record each event and save it in your knowledge management database for easy reference.
+Scheduling informal lunch and learning events can offer a fun way to build community, break the ice, and make people feel more willing to share.
+Each event can be recorded and saved in the knowledge repository for future reference.

 - Allowing your resident experts to present on a topic of their choosing